revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 Before we begin specifying the hierarchical model, it is useful to instantiate some "helper variables" that will be used in our model and MCMC specification throughout our script.

-First, create a new constant node called `n_taxa` that is equal to the number of species in our analysis (18).
+First, we will create a new constant node called `n_taxa` that is equal to the number of species in our analysis (18).

 {{ mcmc_script | snippet:"line","22" }}

 Next, we will create a workspace variable called `moves`, which is a vector that will contain all of the MCMC moves used to propose new states for every stochastic node in the model graph.
-Each time a new stochastic node is created in the model, we can append the move to this vector.
+Each time a new stochastic node is created in the model, we can append the corresponding moves to this vector.

 {{ mcmc_script | snippet:"line","23" }}